matrix-org/matrix-spec-proposals/proposals/4039-widget-api-media.md

 ## Security considerations

 The same considerations as in [MSC2762](https://github.com/matrix-org/matrix-spec-proposals/pull/2762) apply.
-This feature will allow the widget to be able to receive upload data into the media repository.
+This feature will allow the widget to be able to upload data into the media repository.
 This could potentially be used to upload malicious content.
 However, the access will only be possible when the user accepts the capability and grant access if the widget is trusted by the user.

 ## Unstable prefix